DhairyaMuni/Crystal-Clash/README.md

 2. Open the project in Unity Hub.

-3.Build the project for Android in Unity by selecting File > Build Settings, choosing the Android platform, and clicking Build.
+3. Build the project for Android in Unity by selecting File > Build Settings, choosing the Android platform, and clicking Build.

-4.Install the APK file on your Android device.
+4. Install the APK file on your Android device.

 ## Project Structure